sanjaysamuels/sanjaysamuels/README.md

 - 👋 Hi, I’m @sanjaysamuels
-- 👀 I’m interested in transforming the field of Medicine using Apps
+- 👀 I’m interested in transforming the field of medicine using AI
-- 🌱 I’m currently learning how to change the world!
+- 🌱 I’m currently learning how I can make a positive impact in this world!
-- 💞️ I’m looking to collaborate on Medical Science projects
+- 💞️ I’m looking to collaborate on Medical Science and Space projects
 - 📫 How to reach me sanjaysekarsamuel.com

 <!---